silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 11. Finally, type **Ctrl+S** to save the current configuations. the radio generator will automatically generate the relevant codes.

-## How to reduce the sleep current
+## How to optimize the current in EM2 mode
 EFR32xG14 sleep current in EM2 mode can be as low as **1.3uA**.
 Please refer to the datasheet, [ERF32FG14 datasheet](https://www.silabs.com/documents/public/data-sheets/efr32fg14-datasheet.pdf).
 1.  **Uninstall LED driver**
     - Find the .slcp file and open it, In the **SOFTWARE COMPONENTS** field, search **LED** in software components.
 Uninstall the LED instance.